BaraaAmgad/BaraaAmgad/README.md

 ### Hi there 👋
 welcom to Baraa Amgad's profile

-🌱 I’m currently learning cs50 introduction for programing by Harvard
+🌱 I’m currently learning cs50 introduction for programing with python by Harvard
 <!--
 **BaraaAmgad/BaraaAmgad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.